 pfctl -d

-If your goal is to prevent your iPhone from communicating with specific IP addresses, you would need to implement blocks at a different network level, such as through your home router, or by using network management software that allows for such configurations.
+If your goal is to prevent your iPhone from communicating with specific IP addresses, you’ll need to take additional steps.
+You would have to implement blocks at a different network level.
+For instance, you can go through your home router or use network management software that allows for such configurations.

 1. Open “Settings” on your iPhone and scroll down until you see “Safari”.